amitkgupta/adventofcode.com/README.md

 ## 2017

-- Code and stars for Days 1-13
+- Code and stars for Days 1-19, plus Day 20 Part 1

 ## 2018